 LN1 Basic Assessment

-40. The expansion and related operation of facilities or infrastructure for the concentration of poultry- (i) more than 1 000 poultry per facility situated within an urban area, excluding chicks younger than 20 days; (ii) more than 5 000 poultry per facility situated outside an urban area, excluding chicks younger than 20 days; (iii) more than 5000 chicks younger than 20 days por facility situated within an urban area; or (iv) more than 25000 chicks younger than 20 days por facility situated outside an urban area.
-The proposed activity will result in the expansion and operation of additional egg laying facilities.
+5. The development and related operation of facilities or infrastructure for the concentration of- (i) more than 1 000 poultry per facility situated within an urban area, excluding chicks younger than 20 days; (ii) more than 5 000 poultry per facility situated outside an urban area, excluding chicks younger than 20 days; (iii) more than 5000 chicks younger than 20 days per facility situated within an urban area; or (iv) more than 25000 chicks younger than 20 days per facility situated outside an urban area.
+The proposed activity will result in the development and operation of an egg laying facility.

 27. The clearance of an area of 1 hectares or more, but less than 20 hectares of indigenous vegetation, except where such clearance of indigenous vegetation is required for- (i) the undertaking of a linear activity; or (ii) maintenance purposes undertaken in accordance with a maintenance management plan.
-Although there is ' indigenous vegetation ' on site, it is confirmed to be secondary in nature.
-Vegetation now present is a result of colonisation by common grasses including kikuyu, most likely having origins in historical use as pastures, as well as some natural/secondary colonisation of common sandstone grassy-fynbos species as well as non- indigenous and weed species from surrounding areas.
+Although there is 'indigenous vegetation' on site, it is confirmed to be secondary in nature.
+Vegetation now present is a result of colonisation by common grasses, most likely having origins in historical use as pastures, as well as some natural/secondary colonisation of common sandstone grassyfynbos species as well as non-indigenous and weed species from surrounding areas.

 LN 2 Full Scoping and EIA

 N/A N/A No affected triggers

 N/A N/A No affected triggers